emmanueltouzery/key-menu.nvim/README.md

 ```
 Now a hint window will be shown if you press `<Space>`, with a `g → Git` entry.

+## Highlighting

+Currently the `KeyMenuNormal` and `KeyMenuFloatBorder` highlight groups are supported, for the main body and the border of the floating window.
+Contributions are welcome to add more highlighting customizability.

 ## *Experimental*: support for built-in mappings

 We are in the process of adding support for Neovim's built-in commands.
 Follow [this issue](https://github.com/linty-org/key-menu.nvim/issues/7) for updates, or if you would like to contribute to this feature.
 To turn on key-menu.nvim hints for builtins starting with `g`, add this to your `init.lua`: